madztheo/noir-react-native-starter/README.md

 Then you can skip the process described above and the app will revert to fetching the SRS from Aztec's server.
 This is the default strategy used in the app.
 This approach will slow down the proof generation process, especially if you have a slow network connection.
 Also it is not recommended for production as you should not expect users to have a fast connection at all times and this may severely impact their data plan without them realizing it.

+### You tried with the script but it didn't work

+You could try opening an issue if that's the case.
+But, the easier option is to download the SRS from [here](https://drive.google.com/file/d/1Vs0rEhpzN_ZYxKaEtuvX4RUvUcGwVQm1/view?usp=drive_link) and place it manually in the `ios` folder and the `android/app/src/main/res/raw/` folder.
+This SRS chunk is enough for a circuit of up to 512k constraints, which should be enough for most use cases.

 ## Usage

 ### Setup the circuit